taskcluster/taskcluster-docs/src/reference/index.md

 This portion of the TaskCluster documentation contains reference material.
 Consult the [manual](/manual) for the background to this information.

+For each service or library, the main page is based on the project's README, with additional pages describing the project in more detail.

-Most of this material here is automatically generated based on the services deployed in production, and is thus up-to-date.
+Most of this material here is automatically generated when services are deployed in production or when new revisions are pushed to libarries, so it is generally completely up to date.